 If the only goal you set is to graduate from your degree, you’re bound to lose sight of this when things get tough.
 Having a long-term goal is great, but this should also be broken down into short-term goals.
 Accomplishment drives ambition, so setting yourself smaller goals on your quest to your biggest goal will help keep you motivated and focused.

-Why not assign an emotion to each goal you have too? ie. Achieving this goal will make you feel ‘proud’, or completing this task will make you feel ‘empowered’.
+Why not assign an emotion to each goal you have too?
+For example, achieving this goal will make you feel ‘proud’, or completing this task will make you feel ‘empowered’.

 Step 2 – Pour in prioritisation and scheduling